Chris Brown Silences Rihanna Dating Claims After Following Her BFF On Instagram

 “Oh…y’all must be bored.
 Not gonna happen.
 Melissa has always been family to me.
 Nothing more to it and nothing less,” Chris Brown wrote in the caption of the blog’s post.

-While Chris Brown appears to be adamant about not getting back together with Rihanna, the duo previously sparked reunion rumors in January after they were seen exiting NYC hotspot, Up & Down, within minutes of each other, thereby prompting fans to speculate over whether or not Breezy and Rihanna may be meeting up in secret.
+While Chris Brown appears to be adamant about not getting back together with Rihanna, the duo previously sparked reunion rumors in January after they were seen exiting NYC hotspot Up & Down within minutes of each other, thereby prompting fans to speculate over whether Breezy and Rihanna may be meeting up in secret.

 On January 10, Rihanna was seen emerging solo from the NYC nightclub while donning a chic green trench coat and matching pink sweat suit while Brown was seen leaving the venue moments later while walking hand-in-hand with rumored girlfriend Vanessa Vargas.